Summit hikes From Vent to Hintere Schwärze at 3,624 m

 • Parking

-- In summertime in front of the village (parking machine, only coins or EC card) and at the chairlift (at the ticket office of the mountain railways)
+- In summer in front of the village (parking meter, coins or EC card only) and at the valley station of the chairlift (at the ticket office of the mountain railways)

 More tours in the surrounding area